RamiFareed1989/the_book_store/README.md

 ## Credits

 * The Pictures have been taken from google.
+* The description of each Cuisine was taken from Wikipedia.
 * The "MORE ABOUT THIS CUISINE" button is linked to [BBC good food](https://www.bbcgoodfood.com/recipes/category/cuisines)